-1.1 Entry Requirements:
+1.1 Entry Requirements

-All applicants to the course must have at least an upper second class (2:1) honours degree in psychology, or the equivalent.
+All applicants to the course must have at least an upper second class (2:1) honours degree in Psychology, or the equivalent.

-All candidates should state the published mark of the degree and provide a copy of their academic transcript from the university.
+All candidates should state the published mark of the degree on the application form.
+Transcripts should also be emailed to decap@qub.ac.uk.
 If a transcript is not available, please explain why and state published marks.
 In the absence of such marks, students will be disadvantaged as the panel will assume the lowest possible mark within the degree category.
 Candidates who graduated prior to computerisation of results will not be disadvantaged.

-Candidates who have not obtained an upper second class (2:1) honours degree may apply if they can show evidence of a postgraduate degree relevant to Educational Psychology (eg. Masters or PhD).
-In the case of a Masters degree, the percentage mark should be given and/or academic qualifications (Conversion) transcript.
+Candidates who have not obtained an upper second class (2:1) honours degree may apply if they can show evidence of a postgraduate degree relevant to Educational Psychology (e.g. Master's or PhD).
+In the case of a Master's degree, the percentage mark should be given and/or academic qualifications (Conversion) transcript.

-- 1.1.1 The qualification must be such that the applicant is, or will be, eligible for the Graduate Basis for Chartered Status (GBC) of the British Psychological Society (BPS).
-Candidates with qualifications from overseas etc., or where GBC is uncertain, should have received a decision from the BPS as to whether their degree confers GBC by the application closing date. - GBC.
-In order to be eligible to become a chartered psychologist on completing the DECAP, all candidates must have a primary qualification in psychology which is recognised by the British Psychological Society (BPS) as conferring the Graduate Basis for Chartered Status (GBC).
-If your primary qualification in psychology is unusual in any respect or comes from outside the UK, then you should provide evidence that it confers GBC.
-Queries regarding GBC status should be directed to the BPS, St Andrew's House, 48 Princess Road East, Leicester LE1 7DR.
+1.1.1 The qualification must be such that the applicant is, or will be, eligible for the Graduate Basis for Chartered Status (GBC) of the British Psychological Society (BPS) by the application closing date.
+Candidates with qualifications from overseas etc., or where GBC is uncertain, should have received a decision from the BPS as to whether their degree confers GBC by the application closing date.

+GBC.
+In order to be eligible to become a chartered psychologist on completing the DECAP, all candidates must have a primary qualification in Psychology which is recognised by the British Psychological Society (BPS) as conferring the Graduate Basis for Chartered Status (GBC).
+If your primary qualification in Psychology is unusual in any respect or comes from outside the UK, then you should provide evidence that it confers GBC.
+Queries regarding GBC status should be directed to the BPS, St Andrews House, 48 Princess Road East, Leicester, LE1 7DR.
 Tel.
-0116 254 9568. - 1.1.2 Candidates are expected to have appropriate experience working with children, young people and young adults for at least two years full-time equivalent (FTE) by the application closing date.
+0116 254 9568.

+- 1.1.2 Candidates are expected to have appropriate experience working with children, young people and young adults for at least two years full-time equivalent (FTE) by the application closing date.
 This can be cumulative or continuous and may be remunerated employment or work undertaken in a voluntary capacity.
 Experience acquired during university placement of less than 10 months will not be counted.
 Whatever kind of work has been undertaken, applicants should reflect on what they have learnt from their experiences and its relevance to the work of an educational psychologist, and, how they have been able to apply the knowledge of psychology from their studies.
 Please see the DECAP website for some suggestions about relevant experience.
 The 'quality' of experience in work experience is as important as the quantity of experience gained.
-Breadth and variety of experience will be favourably considered. - In line with the university's Postgraduate Prospectus, applicants requiring a work permit for employment in the UK cannot usually be considered for enrolment on the DECAP course. - Overseas candidates should provide evidence of proficiency in written and spoken English, unless you obtained your degree through English.
+Breadth and variety of experience will be favourably considered. - 1.1.3 In line with the university's Postgraduate Prospectus, applicants requiring a work permit for employment in the UK cannot usually be considered for enrolment on the DECAP course. - 1.1.4 Overseas candidates should provide evidence of proficiency in written and spoken English, unless you obtained your degree through English.
 Candidates must be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System (with no element below 6.5) or in an equivalent English Language test acceptable to the university see http://go.qub.ac.uk/EnglishLanguageReqs